mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 JavaScript is an object-oriented programming language.
 Functions can be used to construct new objects in JavaScript.

-It's not a rule baked into the language, but—by convention—most JavaScript developers capitalize the names of functions that they intend on using as object constructors.
+It's not a rule baked into the language, but — by convention — most JavaScript developers capitalize the names of functions that they intend on using as object constructors.

 Object constructors can be called using the `new` keyword.